jbetancur/my-osx-build/README.md

 ```

 ## Known Issues
+If you are running this Playbook on a fresh OSX install

-* Xcode tools requires manual interventions
+* When prompted for Xcode tools installs - it will manual intervention
-* On first run you may be prompted several times for sudo credentials
+* You will be prompted several times for sudo credentials as pre-reqisites are being installed